Homework 8 Solutions

 Q2: My Filter

-Write a procedure my-filter, which takes a predicate pred and a list s, and returns a new list containing only elements of the list that satisfy the predicate.
-The output should contain the elements in the same order that they appeared in the original list.
+Write a procedure my-filter, which takes in a one-argument predicate function pred and a list s, and returns a new list containing only elements in list s that satisfy the predicate.
+The returned list should contain the elements in the same order that they appeared in the original list s.

 (define (my-filter pred s)